This post has been updated for 2020.

-Quickbooks has a whole special software designed just for accountants where they can manage multiple client accounts all from a single dashboard.
+QuickBooks has a whole special software designed just for accountants to manage multiple client accounts all from a single dashboard.
 All the small business owner has to do is give them access to an Accountant’s Copy of their ledger.
 This copy of the business records lets both the client and accountant work on managing the account at the same time.
 There are restrictions to the Accountant’s Copy to keep data from being duplicated or overwritten.
 The Accountant’s Copy help documents are extensive, so there’s lots of support for this tool.
-Also, because Quickbooks is so popular across small business accounting, most accountants with some experience will have worked with the system.
+Also, because QuickBooks is so popular across small business accounting, most accountants with some experience will have worked with the system.

 Easy to view and understand reporting is important for small business owners who need at-a-glance updates on their financials and don’t have time to pore over ledgers and account sheets to get a full picture of the state of the business.

-Wave vs. Quickbooks aren’t the only small business accounting software choices competing for your business.
+Wave and QuickBooks aren’t the only small business accounting software choices competing for your business.
 You’ve come to the right place to compare the best accounting software to fit your needs.
-Click on the image below or visit our Product Selection Tool for accounting software for reviews of the best accounting tool for your small business.
+Visit our Product Selection Tool for accounting software for reviews of the best accounting tool for your small business.